 Website security is a long pursued and rather esoteric goal.
 Traditionally, it has been approached from an end-to-end perspective (e.g. TLS), largely because this is easily within the sphere of control of any web provider.
 However, as evidenced by many prominent attacks, this is frequently insufficient.
-This is because various third party infrastructure dependencies with thet may be undersche to attack to a within BCD.
-DNN-
+This is because various third party infrastructure dependencies with thet meaks undersche to attack = on within 8/CP.
+DNN: